esp-rs/book/src/tooling/espflash.md

 cargo install cargo-espflash
 ```

 This command must be run within a Cargo project, ie. a directory containing a `Cargo.toml` file.
-For example, to build an example named 'blinky' in `release` mode, flash the resulting binary to a device, and then subsequently start a serial monitor:
+For example, to build an example named 'blinky', flash the resulting binary to a device, and then subsequently start a serial monitor:

 ```bash
 cargo espflash flash --example=blinky --monitor